SvenLoevgren/portfolio5-menu/README.md

 ## Content
 For complete lists - see the requirements.txt in drf repository and the dependencies in package.json in the react repository.
-Django Rest Framework
+Django Rest Framework,
-Heroku (deployment)
+Heroku (deployment),
-Email.JS (drf- email 3rd party)
+Email.JS (drf- email 3rd party),
-Elephant SQL (db)
+Elephant SQL (db),
-whitenoise (webservice)
+whitenoise (webservice),
-react-router-dom
+react-router-dom,
-axios
+axios,
-react-icons
+react-icons,
-react-bootstrap
+react-bootstrap,
-bootstrap
+bootstrap,
-jsdelivr
+jsdelivr,
-fontawsome
+fontawsome,
-Google fonts
+Google fonts,

 ## Media
-Cloudinary (media storage- drf and react)
+Cloudinary (media storage- drf and react),
 Pexels.com for menu images.

 **Over all -  The whole project was built and released with the assistance of Code Institute and alot of google.**